ENROLLED STUDENTS ONLY

 STUDENTS SELECT 20 QUESTIONS FROM THE LIST

-It is required that from the 20 questions selected from each exam, the student must correctly answer a minimum of 12 to approve the subject.
-If less than 12 correctly answered, the student must select the same number of questions failed from the list to complete 12.
-Example: you correctly answered 10, therefore you need 2 more correct answers to approve the subject.
+It is required that 20 questions re selected for each exam, the student must correctly answer a minimum of 15 to approve the subject.
+If less than 15 correctly answered, the student must select the same number of questions failed from the list to complete 15.
+Example: you correctly answered 12, therefore you need 3 more correct answers to approve the subject.
 You may continue your selection as many times needed until approval.

 M.01.
 Mathematics (from Greek μάθημα, knowledge, study, and learning) is the study of topics such as quantity (numbers), structure, space, and change.
 There is a range of views among mathematicians and philosophers as to the exact scope and definition of mathematics.